BA-Group/play-assignment/README.md

 # Contacts

 Template for Contacts controller is provided.
-Implement the function stubs so that the application provides the following REST-services
+Implement the function stubs so that the application provides the following REST-services.
+Also a helper function (`collection()`) to get a reference to the contacts collection in MongoDb is provided.
+Remember, all the operations on MongoDb are asynchronous.
+As an example, the `get()`-function is already implemented.
+Remember that MongoDb uses `ObjectId`-instances as id's by default, so you should generate the id as string yourself before you insert the object to the database.

 ## Add some contacts